dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

 ## In the Future
 <table><tr><td width="840">

-   • Need to improve the security features of telegram bots.
+   • Need for increased the security features of telegram bots.

    • Need for increased security on the pH sensor.